ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ## License
 State the software license you chose for your application.

-The software license we chose for our application is the MIT License.
+The software license we chose for our application is the **MIT License**.
 It is a license that .NET uses, so we chose it as well for our project.

 ## LLMs, ChatGPT, CoPilot, and Others
 Describe: